 Autonomous things

-Autonomous Things (AuT) are devices and machines that perform specific tasks autonomously, without human intervention.
+Autonomous Things (AuT) are devices and machines that perform specific tasks without human intervention.
 These machines include self-driving cars, drones, and robotics.
 Since robot ethics is a broad topic, we focus on unethical issues arising from the use of self-driving vehicles and drones.

 Self-driving cars